elishkov/Brawldew-Valley/README.md

 # Brawldew-Valley

-This is fun project to learn unity and experience with building a game The idea is to create a 2 players hotseat brawler in 2D
+This is a fun project to learn unity and experience with building a game.
+The idea is to create a 2 players hotseat brawler in 2D

 ## TODO